 My 14th column in “Vijay Next” newspaper (Kannada) was about Group Buying in India.
 Main points were,

 - Bulk buying is nothing new.
-In Bangalore the rates in city market are cheaper because a lot more people buy from them.
-Retail users (families) get vegetables at almost whole sale rate.
+In Bangalore, the rates in city market are cheaper because a lot more people buy from them.
+Retail users (families) get vegetables at an almost wholesale rate.

 - Group buying has become very popular in the US.
 Sites in India have been inspired by US major Groupon.com

 - Group buying sites promote just one deal for each city every day.
 For e.g., if a Pizza costs Rs 200, it will be available for Rs 100 on their site provided a certain number of Pizzas are sold.

 - The famous ones are Taggle.com, DealsAndYou.com, Mydala.com.